 Preferred Equity Is Not Mezzanine Financing

 Preferred equity differs from mezzanine financing.
 The latter is secured by the common stock of the sponsor’s company.
 That means that mezzanine investors can convert their financing into ownership of the sponsor company should default occur.
 Another feature of mezzanine financing is that it can be issued as zero coupon debt.
 In this case, the sponsor pays all principle and interest as a balloon payment on the maturity date.
-You seldom see this with preferred equity.
+You seldom see this with PE.
 In case of default, mezzanine debt providers can force a quick foreclosure through the Uniform Commercial Code.

 Conversely, the company secures preferred equity with the underlying property.
 On many projects, an “equity kicker” entitles preferred equity investors to additional profit from a successful project.
 Mezzanine financing packs no such kick.

 Sponsors view the risk/reward profile of preferred equity as a hybrid between senior debt and common equity.
 The senior debt carries the first lien on the property.
 The common equity has uncapped potential but is subordinate to both debt and preferred equity.

 Hard and Soft Preferred Equity